25 To Thomas Carlill

 | Passage ID | jw-letter-1777-25-to-thomas-carlill-000 |

-| Words | 103 |
+| Words | 94 |

-DEAR TOMMY,--I commend you for letting none but the members of the Society stay when the Society meets, and more particularly at the lovefeasts.
+To Thomas Carlill Date: HULL, May 13, 1777.
+DEAR TOMMY, I commend you for letting none but the members of the Society stay when the Society meets, and more particularly at the lovefeasts.
 You cannot give a ticket to any who robs the King by selling or buying uncustomed goods.
+You say true.
+You have been useful wherever you have been; and so you will be still.
+But those little circuits I reserve for invalids.
+You and I (blessed be God) are not invalids yet.
+I am, dear Tommy, Your affectionate friend and brother.